skiptirengu/dhice/README.md

 # dhice

-A simple project to learn Android patterns
+A simple project to learn most commonly used Android patterns